× Close

 Why are the Settings Options I choose not saving when I power the TruPulse back on?

-When “settings” are changed from the default, they are only saved when:
+When Settings/System Options are changed from default settings, they are only saved when:

 • Manually power unit off.

-• If the Battery voltage reaches the “low level” or 1/3 bips, the settings should be saved before Battery Lock out.
+• If the Battery voltage reaches the “low level” or 1/3 of the battery indicator segments, the Settings/System Options should be saved by the user before battery lock out.

 TruPulse 360i